-An enterprise is most at risk when it has lost its generative capability.
-In the digital era, this is due primarily to a lack of digital leverage in products and services as compared to competitors.
-In the at-risk enterprise, new product initiatives have foundered.
+An enterprise is most at risk when it has lost its generativeness.
+This happens when its connection to customers and their needs weakens — often seen in a lack of digital product leverage relative to competitors.
+In the at-risk enterprise, new product initiatives are stalled.
 Optimizations of existing products haven’t meaningfully improved customer value.
-The product line is mature and product value relative to competitors is in decline.
+The product line is mature and relative product value is in decline.

-In such an enterprise, leaders do everything they can to sustain legacy products.
-Because business units are incented to protect and grow their existing products, new product initiatives that might disrupt existing product value are suppressed.
+In such an enterprise, leaders blow hot air into legacy products but don’t pay enough attention to new product development.
+Because business units are incented to protect and grow their existing products, any new product initiative that might disrupt existing product value is suppressed.
 Only “safe” initiatives that don’t threaten the core are tolerated.

-When the occasional new product initiative shows promise, it runs aground.
-The team that developed the initiative doesn’t have the backing to scale it.
-As they bring their nascent product into the existing sales structure, they run into a buzzsaw of conflicting priorities.
-Sales incentives get in the way.
-Enterprise salespeople have no interest in selling a side product that delivers small commission checks when they get a much bigger check for selling the legacy product.
+When a rogue new product initiative sneaks through and begins to show promise, it runs aground.
+The team that developed it doesn’t receive the support to scale it.
+As the nascent product enters the existing sales structure, a buzzsaw of conflicting priorities cuts it down.
+Enterprise salespeople have no interest in selling a “side” product that yields small commission checks when they get a much bigger check for selling the legacy product.
 Executives aren’t motivated either, for the same reason.
-In every business unit, the incentive system also defeats cross-business unit opportunities.
-These slip out the back door as executives argue over how to divide the spoils.
+The incentive system gets in the way.
+And when new product concepts don’t fit neatly into the preexisting business unit structure, opportunity ducks out the door as executives debate how to divide the spoils.

 Decisions are slow and bureaucratic.
-Since the building blocks of self-organization and small-group decision making are not in place, most decisions need to flow up the totem pole.
-Function-centric executives work hard to protect their fiefdoms, which impedes holistic problem solving.
+The building blocks of self-organization and small-group decision making are not in place, so every non-standard business problem needs to flow up the totem pole for resolution.
+Functional executives work hard to protect their fiefdoms, impeding holistic solutions.

 Because of its post-peak products, revenue growth has slowed or reversed.
-As a result, the public company investor mix is dominated by value investors.
-These investors are impatient for change.
+For the public company, this means the investor mix is dominated by value investors impatient for change.
 They press for radical cost reduction, or an enterprise breakup, or other financial engineering maneuvers to drive short term profit growth or return capital to investors.
-They have no appetite for a multi-year digital transformation.
+They have no appetite for a multi-year generative or digital transformation.
 Pressure rises on the company’s board to take action.

-For the past few years, top executives have catered to these investor demands by milking aging products.
-They have re-engineered internal processes to drive out cost, creating efficiency but also introducing rigidity and brittleness.
+Since top executives have have followed the cost-cutting playbook for years, aging products have been milked dry.
+Seeking savings, they have re-engineered internal processes to the point they have become rigid and brittle.
 Functional silos execute formal function-to-function handoffs within low-variation processes.
-What is done is done efficiently, but when “what must be done” needs to change, the organization can’t easily execute the change.
-Like its technical systems, the company’s organization is monolithic.
+What is done is done efficiently, but when “what must be done” needs to change, the organization can’t easily execute.
+Like its technical systems, the company’s organization is monolithic and brittle.

 Functional leaders exercise control and expect workers to execute standard operating procedure.
 Workers can provide feedback, but the focus is on continuous process improvement of existing processes.
 The process is the thing.